COVID: Nurses and carers are the heroines of the pandemic | DW | 11.03.2021

 On top of this poor pay, they must contend with poor prospects of promotion.

 Carers work unsociable hours.
-Dörte Herrmann regularly worked nights for more than 10 years as part of her duties, 26-year veteran Katrin Berger still does.
+Dörte Herrmann regularly worked nights for more than 10 years as part of her duties.
+For 26-year veteran Katrin Berger, they're shifts she still does.

 Nurse Katrin Berger says she was looking forward to the extra funds made available, dubbed the "corona bonus," for frontline hospitals and facilities, but the extra money's yet to arrive at her hospital.